Posted on

 • Very affordable

-• Generous 2-year warranty
+• 2-year warranty (generous for ceramic-coated models)

 Finding the right slow cooker can feel overwhelming with so many options.